prashtx/ddot-updates/README.md

 The service receives 3 basic sets of information from 2 sources:

-- the static GTFS package is fetched via FTP
+- the static GTFS package is fetched via HTTP
 - static data from the AVL system is posted by a separate tool on the same network as the AVL database
 - live adherence data from the AVL system is posted by the same tool

-We use the following environment variables for the FTP transaction:
+We use the following environment variable for the HTTP transaction:

-- `GTFS_FTP_HOST` : the FTP server
-- `GTFS_FTP_PATH` : the path for the GTFS package at the FTP server
+- `GTFS_URL` : the HTTP URL of the GTFS ZIP file
-- `GTFS_FTP_USERNAME` : the username
-- `GTFS_FTP_PASSWORD` : the password

 For example, you might host your latest GTFS package on a server called `data.mytransitagency.gov` at the path `/transit/static/gtfs.zip` accessible by the user `transitbot` with the password `supers3cr3t`.